 Preparing for your appointment

-Because phantom sensation and phantom pain are so common after an amputation, it's likely your doctor will ask you about them during follow-up visits after your surgery.
+Because phantom sensation and phantom pain are common after an amputation, it's likely your doctor will ask you about these symptoms during follow-up visits after your surgery.
 If you develop pain from the amputated limb before your doctor raises the issue, call your doctor.
 Depending on the severity of your symptoms and on your response to initial treatments, your doctor may refer you to a specialized pain center.

 What you can do